chworthey/cs-studio-site/src/main/data/pageMarkdown/about.md

 ![Image of Charlotte.](char.jpeg)

 Hello, my name is Charlotte Worthey.
-I use she/her/hers pronouns, and I'm based in Littleton, Colorado.
+I use she/her/hers pronouns, and I'm based in Westminster, Colorado.

 I am a Software Engineer and Data Engineer with 16 years of software development excellence and multiple top-selling video game title credits.